Marian Rejewski: Escaping France

 The Poles were split into groups of two and three.
-On 11 November 1942 Rejewski and Zygalski were sent to Nice, in the Italian-occupied zone.
+On 11 November 1942, Rejewski and Zygalski were sent to Nice, in the Italian-occupied zone.
 After coming under suspicion there, they had to flee again, moving or hiding constantly.
-Their trek took them to Cannes, Antibes, back to Nice, then on to Marseilles, Toulouse, Narbonne, Perpignan, and Ax-les-Thermes, near the Spanish border.
+Their trek took them to Cannes, Antibes, back to Nice, then on to Marseille, Toulouse, Narbonne, Perpignan, and Ax-les-Thermes, near the Spanish border.
 On 29 January 1943, accompanied by a local guide, Rejewski, and Zygalski, bound for Spain, began a climb over the Pyrenees, avoiding German and Vichy patrols.
 Near midnight, close to the Spanish border, the guide pulled out a pistol and demanded that they hand over their remaining money.

 After being robbed, Rejewski and Zygalski succeeded in reaching the Spanish side of the border, only to be arrested within hours by security police.
 They were sent first to a prison in La Seu d'Urgell, then on 24 March transferred to a prison at Lerida.
 On 4 May 1943, after having spent over three months in Spanish prisons, on intervention by the Polish Red Cross the pair were released and sent to Madrid.
 Leaving there on 21 July, they made it to Portugal; from there, aboard HMS Scottish, to Gibraltar; and then by air to RAF Hendon in north London, arriving on 3 August 1943.

 Britain

-Rejewski and Zygalski were inducted as privates into the Polish Armed Forces on 16 August 1943 and were posted to a Polish Army facility in Boxmoor, cracking German SS and SD hand ciphers.
+Rejewski and Zygalski were inducted as privates into the Polish Armed Forces on 16 August 1943 and were posted to a Polish Army facility in Stanmore Park, cracking German SS and SD hand ciphers.
 The ciphers were usually based on the Doppelkassettenverfahren ("double Playfair") system, which the two cryptologists had already worked on in France.
 British cryptologist Alan Stripp suggests that "Setting them to work on the Doppelkassetten system was like using racehorses to pull wagons."
 On 10 October 1943, Rejewski and Zygalski were commissioned second lieutenants; on 1 January 1945 Rejewski, and presumably also Zygalski, were promoted to lieutenant.
 When Gustave Bertrand fled to England in June 1944, he and his wife were provided with a house in Boxmoor, a short walk from the Polish radio station and cryptology office, where it seems likely that his collaboration with Rejewski and Zygalski continued.

 Enigma decryption, however, had become an exclusively British and American domain; the Polish mathematicians who had laid the foundations for Allied Enigma decryption were now excluded from making further contributions in this area.
 By that time, at Bletchley Park, "very few even knew about the Polish contribution" because of the strict secrecy and the "need-to-know" principle.